Model of incompressible turbulent flows via a kinetic theory: Study of turbulent plane Couette flow

 where $\sigma_w$ is the wall shear stress obtained directly from the VDFs.
 Both models demonstrate excellent agreement with the experimental data for Re between $10^3$ to $10^4$.
 The LR-BGK model shows minor deviations in the lower Re range, with deviations typically less than $5\%$ from the data of~\cite{kitoh2005experimental, bech1995investigation, tsukahara2006dns}.
 The HR-BGK model maintains consistent accuracy across the entire Re range, showing good agreement with both experimental and DNS data.

-The Reynolds shear stress profiles provide a stringent test of the capacity of the models to capture turbulent momentum transport mechanisms.
 Figure~\ref{fig:comparea_sxy} compares the dimensionless Reynolds shear stress $ -\langle u'_x u'_y \rangle/\sigma_w$ predicted by both kinetic models with DNS data~\citep{bech1995investigation,pirozzoli2014turbulence} as Re ranges from 1300 to 10133.
 It is noteworthy that the HR-BGK model, due to its coarser grid resolution, exhibits minor numerical oscillations in the near-wall region.
-Both kinetic models exhibit excellent agreement with the DNS data, accurately capturing both the peak value and its location, particularly in the logarithmic and outer regions ($y^+ \geq 15$).
-However, the LR-BGK model shows some deviations in the transition region ($1 < y^+ < 15$) due to the inherent complexity of this region where viscous and turbulent effects compete.
+Both kinetic models exhibit excellent agreement with the DNS data, accurately capturing both the peak value and its location, particularly in the logarithmic and outer regions ($y^+ \gtrsim 15$).
+However, the LR-BGK model shows some deviations in the transition region ($1 \lesssim y^+ \lesssim 15$) due to the inherent complexity of this region where viscous and turbulent effects compete.